-Select Network Management from the Network & Flows on the left-side menu.
+Select Network Management from Device Specific Settings on the left-side menu.
+Under Devices in the center pane, select the device being managed, Avaya_SBCE in the sample configuration.
 On the Networks tab, verify or enter the network information as needed.